 The suspension system on an external frame pack is a rigid aluminum frame.
 This is good for carrying very heavy loads because it’s rigid and ensures excellent load transfer to the hip belt if fitted properly.
-Externals frames are also have a lots of attachment points on for lashing down bulky gear like bear canisters, large sleeping bags, or tents.
+Externals frames also have lots of attachment points for lashing down bulky gear like bear canisters, large sleeping bags, or tents.

 What are the advantages and disadvantages of external frame backpacks?

 External frame packs are fairly heavy, even when empty.
 The protruding frame can catch on trees if you’re hiking through dense vegetation and they also have more side-to-side sway when loaded, which can throw you off balance if you have to do a lot of rock scrambling.
 On the plus side, you can carry a lot of gear with an external frame pack and they’re very good for long expeditions where you have to carry 50-100 pounds of pack weight.
 They’re also a lot cooler than many internal frame packs because there’s more air space between your back and the back of the pack.